 We definitely had a mix of shore excursions on this cruise, from city walking

 I made sure that a couple of the shore excursions had

 Oh!
 I almost forgot.
 I promised you a baby sloth.
 Here you go!

-Have you done a Panama Canal cruise?
-What did you think?
+Have you done a full-transit or partial-transit Panama Canal cruise?
+What did you think of the experience?
 Let me know in the comments below!

 - Carnival Splendor Fun Times Daily Planner Australia South Pacific Cruise 11 Days 2023 - February 6, 2023